 After working in the tech industry for 25 years an user experience designer, a strategist, and a digital content producer, I decided to put my skills and knowledge to use for the benefits of children instead of businesses.
 I became a mom on a mission.

-While we wait for schools to deliver a more forward-thinking education, I believe that the best way, for parents, to foster 21st century skills with school-age children is informal learning.
+Kids deserve an education that prepares them for the future.
+While we wait for schools to deliver a more forward-thinking education, I believe that the best way, for parents, to foster 21st century skills with school-age children remains informal learning.
 So I started to look at what parents can do to complement what their children learn in school.
-This is why:
+This quest led me to:

-- I develop programs and hands-on activities for kids aged 5 to 8 where they learn coding, computational thinking, design thinking, digital storytelling, problem solving and creativity;
+- develop programs and hands-on activities for kids aged 5 to 12 where they learn coding, computational thinking, design thinking, digital storytelling, problem solving, and creativity;

-While we are on the topic of the gender gap, pioneering talks about how women reshape the Web, back in 2008 at PodCamp and WordCamp, is still one of my proudest achievements.
-The adoption of science and technology outside the usual circle has always been dear to me.
+I’m fascinated by the adoption of science and technology outside the usual circle.
 From my observations, people want to learn more about science and technology when they started to see how STEM is relevant to their own project or inquiry.
 The key is to make STEM education meaningful to people’s goals and interests.

-I currently live in a Montreal suburb with my geek husband, our creative 5 year old boy and two lively cats.
-We like to relax, play, make and entertain friends in the cozy Scandinavian-inspired decor that I created for us.
+I currently live in a Montreal suburb with my geek husband, our inventive 6-year-old son and two lively cats.